SaurabhSuryawanshi/Natural-Language-Processing/README.md

 -Binary sentiment classification using Naive Bayes and SVM.

--Books recommendations based on titles,genre and their description.
+-Books recommendations based on titles, genre and their description.